keoughcatelin/note-taker/README.md

   ## Usage

-  type npm start in your terminal
+  type node server.js in your terminal

   ## License